Small-large subgroups of locally compact Abelian Polish groups: Abstract

 \section{Abstract}

-In \cite{small-large} Ros\l{}anowski and Shelah asked whether every locally compact non-discrete group has a null but non-meager subgroup, and conversely whether it is consistent with $ZFC$ that in every locally compact group there are no meager but non-null subgroups.
-The answer is affirmative for both questions \cite{en}, however, in this paper we present a much simpler proof for the special case of Abelian Polish groups.
+In \cite{small-large} Ros\l{}anowski and Shelah asked whether every locally compact non-discrete group has a null but non-meager subgroup.
+In this paper we give an affirmative answer in the Polish Abelian case.